In this episode of CuriosiD, listener Jenni Sheridan Moss asks…

 TIP: If you want to track one down yourself – try along Second Avenue.
 Check out our map of Detroit pheasant sightings. >>

-Jenni Sheridan Moss is a Latin and ancient history professor at Wayne State University.
+Jenni Sheridan Moss asked is an associate professor in the Classical & Modern Languages, Literatures and Cultures department at Wayne State University.

 A non-native of Michigan, Jenni says she thought she was hallucinating upon seeing her first Detroit pheasant.